-Nor can they conceal the distant crystal blue of Lake Yellowstone, nor the upthrusting heads and shoulders of the mountain giants in and near the Park the Tetons, 74 miles away; Electric Peak; Mt.
-Sheridan; the Absarokas; the Beartooth Mountains and the Gallatin Range!
+Nor can they conceal the distant crystal blue of Lake Yellowstone, nor the upthrusting heads and shoulders of the mountain giants in and near the Park-the Tetons, 74 miles away; Electric Peak; Mt.
+Sheridan; the Absarokas; the Beartooth Mountains and the Gallatin Rangel

 White snows upon the heights of these far peaks flash a greeting to the sun-as do the snows on Washburn.
 Far over on the Beartooth Peaks a dark cloud trails its fringe of rain.
 The road you have come up winds ribbon-like down into the green depths of the Park.
 You are "On Top of the World!"

-One of the most interesting and inspiring side trips in the Park is that from the Grand Canyon to the summit of Mount Washburn.
-The distance from the hotel to the summit is eleven miles and the automobile charge for the round trip is \$4 per passenger; or, one can make the trip on horseback or afoot, going by road and returning by a well-worn trail through entirely different scenes.
-This trip may be made as a part of the regular park tour- Canyon to Mammoth-at an additional cost of \$2 for each passenger.
+One of the most interesting and inspiring side trips in the Park is that from the Grand Canyon to the summit of Mount Washburn, 22 miles, round trip.
+Parties are made up daily at Canyon Hotel and Lodge, fare being \$2.
+One can make the trip on horseback or afoot, going by road and returning by a well-worn trail through entirely different scenes.
+This trip may be conveniently made as a part of the regular park tour-Canyon to Mammoth-at an additional cost of \$2 for each passenger.